ConfigMgr

 This failed too, the Setup Windows & ConfigMgr step is missing critical information to run.

-So, lets see what happens when we just run that step and reboot in the next Demo:
+So, let’s see what happens when we just run that step and reboot in the next Demo:

-Demo 3, Apply Disk Image then be done
+Demo 3: Apply Disk Image Then be Done

 Still using the MS Base Media from VLSC.
 No modifications.